camoverride/telephone_printer/README.md

 Start a service with *systemd*.
 This will start the program when the computer starts and revive it when it dies:

 - `mkdir -p ~/.config/systemd/user`
-- `cat printing.service > ~/.config/systemd/user/printing.service`
+- `cat printer.service > ~/.config/systemd/user/printer.service`

 Start the service using the commands below:

 - `systemctl --user daemon-reload`
-- `systemctl --user enable printing.service`
+- `systemctl --user enable printer.service`
-- `systemctl --user start printing.service`
+- `systemctl --user start printer.service`

-Check the status: `systemctl --user status printing.service`
+Check the status: `systemctl --user status printer.service`

 Start it on boot: `sudo loginctl enable-linger pi`

-Get the logs: `journalctl --user -u printing.service`
+Get the logs: `journalctl --user -u printer.service`

 ## Printer commands